PhysicalBit7/notes/docs/computer-networks/Chapter1.md

 ### Encapsulation
  <img src="{{site.baseurl}}/assets/computer-networks/encapsulation.png"  width="70%" height="30%">

+#### A day in the life: scenarios
 - ***Connecting to the Internet***
-  - connecting laptop needs to get its own IP address, address of first-hop router, address of DNS server: use DHCP
+  - Connecting laptop needs to get its own IP address, address of first-hop router, address of DNS server: use DHCP
   - DHCP request encapsulated in UDP, encapsulated in IP, encapsulated in 802.3 Ethernet
   - Ethernet frame broadcast (dest: FF-FF-FF-FF-FF-FF) on LAN, received at router running DHCP server
   - Ethernet demuxed to IP demuxed, UDP demuxed to DHCP